homeextent/yardlii-plugin/readme.txt

 3. Users list with Badge column & profile badge preview

 == Changelog ==

+= 3.7.6 =
+* Fix: Corrected TvProviderRegistry to check for the correct interface (ProviderInterface), fixing a bug where WPUF and Elementor providers were not loading .
+* Fix: Patched a Fatal Error in the ElementorPro provider by replacing a non-existent function call (yardlii_debug_log) .
+* Fix: Removed the temporary WPUF workaround (yardlii_tv_enable_legacy_wpuf_hooks filter) as the ProviderRegistry is now functioning correctly .

 = 3.7.5 =
 * Refactor: Modernized `trust-verification.js` into ES6 classes for maintainability .